 How many times have you been in the middle of a project and your trusted sewing machine has decided it doesn't want to sew?
-The fun part of sewing is completing our creative inspiration, not fighting the machine!
+The fun part of sewing is completing our creative inspiration, not fighting the machine.

-- That machine needle is a sliver of metal and you may have inadvertently bend it while tugging the fabric or by hitting a straight pin.
+The place to look when a sewing machine starts to skip stitches is the machine needle.
+If your machine was sewing fine and suddenly decides to skip stitches, change your sewing machine needle.
+That machine needle is little more than a sliver of metal and you may have inadvertently bend it while tugging the fabric or by hitting a straight pin.
 Learning and understanding sewing machine needles can save you hours of frustration.

-Knotting or Breaking Thread
+Symptom: Knotting or Breaking Thread

-- Check the way your machine is threaded.
+Check the way your machine is threaded.
 Completely un-thread your sewing machine and re-thread it.
 Remember to always thread your machine with the presser foot up.
 Knotting thread on the bottom side is usually caused by upper threading errors.

 Check the bobbin and be sure it is threaded correctly and that the bobbin case is correctly threaded.
 Be sure the bobbin is positioned in the bobbin case in the correct direction.